 Netlist provides high-performance memory solutions to enterprise customers in diverse industries.
 Our products in various capacities and form factors and our line of custom and specialty memory products bring leading performance to customers in a variety of industries globally and cloud service providers.
-Netlist licenses its portfolio of intellectual property, including solutions relating to improvements for volatile memory, non-volatile memory, computer storage, hybrid memory, and related subsystems.
+Netlist also licenses its intellectual property.

-During the first quarter of 2023, we recorded net sales of \$9.0 million, gross profit of \$0.6 million and net loss of \$15.8 million.
+During the second quarter of 2023, we recorded net sales of \$10.0 million, gross profit of \$0.2 million and net loss of \$14.0 million.
 We have historically financed our operations primarily with proceeds from issuances of equity and debt securities and cash receipts from revenues.
 We have also funded our operations with a revolving line of credit and term loans under a bank credit facility.
 See "Recent Developments" and "Liquidity and Capital Resources" below for more information.